veyon/docs/admin/configuration.rst

 The :ref:`ConfigurationManagement` module of the :ref:`CommandLineInterface` can be used to automate/script configuration import and export.

 Additionally, when performing an :ref:`automated installation <AutoInstall>` the configuration can be imported without requiring any further user interaction.
-In the example section an :ref:`example <InstallationConfigurationImport>` is given for for the installer parameter ``/ApplyConfig``.
+In the example section an :ref:`example <InstallationConfigurationImport>` is given for the installer parameter ``/ApplyConfig``.

 .. index:: Reset configuration, Reset settings, Clear configuration, Delete configuration